 Some undercover cop cars have built-in light bars on the vehicle’s front grille.
 The same lights may also be present on the dashboard of the car.

 This equipment is a lot more difficult to spot compared to other telltale signs.
 You can’t easily see the exact location of these light bars — until you notice the red and blue flashing lights on your rearview mirror.
 You know that a cop is on your tail once you see those activated light bars on your mirror, as the law prohibits civilians from using vehicles equipped with emergency lights.

-What to Do When Being Followed by a Possible Unmarked Police Car
+What to Do When Being Followed by an Unmarked Police Car

 Take note that not all unmarked cars are from the police.
 Criminals can use this undercover cop strategy to assault, rob or threaten motorists.
 When a stranger (which may or may not be a cop) asks you to pull over, here’s what you should do to stay safe on the road: